Coderad32/MarsPerserveResearch/README.md

 The primary objective of the Self-Management DIY allocation for the food support project is to sustain the local population.

-Establish a foundation for food sustainability projects in your county through donations, grants, or sponsorships.
+Establish a foundation for food sustainability projects in your area through donations, grants, or sponsorships.

 **Allocation of resources via networking:**

 - Promote
+  Promote project workspace
+-    (INDEX)
 - Contribute
+   (NETWORK)
+-    (Source Code)
 - git repo fork clone
+-    (DATA SRC)
 - Allocate
+-    (FOOD)

 ## Our Legacy